LoopKit/loopdocs/docs/loop-3/onboarding.md

     * In that case, you can tap on and edit that value
     * If you tap on the value and the `Confirm Setting` or `Save` button is inactive, move the picker value to make the button active,
 * Some screens allow different values for different times of day
-    * Scheduled entries must start at midnight and end at 11:30pm.
-During onboarding, new loopers must tap the &plus; sign to get the initial midnight time slot
+    * Scheduled entries must start at midnight and at least one entry is required
+    * During onboarding, new loopers must tap the &plus; sign to get the initial midnight time slot
-    * Tap + to add an entry to any time-slot without an entry
+    * When one or more entries are present, tap the &plus; sign to add an entry
+        - Choose any time-slot without an entry
-        - Adjust the time and value(s) as desired
+        - Enter desired value
         - Tap Add to include this entry in your schedule
     * Tap on a time-slot with an entry to edit it
         - You can change the time within the range of half hour after the slot immediately before and half hour before the slot after the slot under edit